shankaritchapurapu/helidon/examples/identity/README.md

 ## When The SPLAT Path Is Used

 The generated identity interceptor asks `AuthContextRequestFilterFactory` for an Auth SDK request filter.
-That factory always creates a `SplatAwareAuthContextRequestFilter`; the request itself decides which branch is used.
+That factory creates a provenance-aware `SplatAwareAuthContextRequestFilter` subclass; the request itself decides which branch is used.

 The request is treated as SPLAT-aware when: